-Between 2014 and 2015, over

-70,000 acres were surveyed for cultural resources with the result that 70% of the three new Training Areas (TAs) in the expansion area have been inventoried, including almost all maneuverable lands.
-Surveys detected 82 sites in the acquired lands, including 31 historic sites, 2 multi-component, and 49 prehistoric sites.
-Forty-five of these sites have been evaluated, of which five have been recommended eligible for the NRHP.
+Between FY15 and FY16, over 70,000 acres were surveyed for cultural resources with the result that 70% of the three new Training component, and 135 prehistoric sites.
+Ninety-four of these sites have been evaluated, of which 17 have been recommended eligible for the NRHP.
 The addition of more than 105,000 acres of land to the Combat Center, and the occurrence of cultural resources that may be eligible for listing in the NRHP, has triggered the need for a new Programmatic Agreement (PA) and ICRMP.
 The Combat Center is currently consulting with both the California State Historic Preservation Officer (SHPO) and the Advisory Council on Historic Preservation (ACHP) on a revised PA and ICRMP.